 2005: Recipient of “Mother Earth” prize for outstanding research in human geography, Voss Foundation for Geography.

-Most of my work has examined transnational mobility of researchers and academics and the related geographies of knowledge production.
-Building on detailed discussions of suitable conceptual resources (Jöns 2002; 2006; 2007; 2010; 2015; Jöns et al. 2015), I have been particularly interested in the role of travel for the formation of knowledge nodes and networks; in subject-specific cultures of academic travel (Jöns 2007; Heffernan & Jöns 2013); in the enablers, experiences and outcomes of academic mobility and how these vary by home/host countries, gender, career stage, discipline and research practice (incoming and outgoing mobility), biographical ties and imperial context.
+Most of my work has examined transnational mobilities of researchers and academics and the related geographies of knowledge production.
+Building on detailed discussions of suitable conceptual resources (Jöns 2002; 2006; 2007; 2010; 2015; Jöns , Mavroudi & Heffernan 2015), I have been particularly interested in the role of travel for the formation of global knowledge nodes and networks (Jöns 2008; 2015); in subject-specific cultures of academic travel (Jöns 2007; Heffernan & Jöns 2013); in the enablers, experiences and outcomes of academic travel and how these vary by home/host countries, gender (incoming and outgoing mobility), career stage, discipline and research practice (incoming and outgoing mobility), biographical ties and imperial context.
 The underlying empirical case studies have examined researcher mobility to Germany from 1954 to 2010 with an emphasis on Humboldt Research Fellowships (all countries) and Humboldt Research Awards (United States) and academic travel from the University of Cambridge from the 1880s to the 1960s.
 Ongoing research studies the role of academic travel in the emergence of the modern German research university, 1700-1914, and the modern US research university, 1870-1960.

-Current postgraduet research students
+Current postgraduate research students

-Natalie Tebbett: Internationalising UK Students through migrant academic staff.
+Natalie Tebbett: Internationalising UK students through migrant academic staff.

 Recent postgraduate research students

-Hannah Deakin (2012): Erasmus student workplace mobility: A UK Perspective.
+Hannah Deakin (2012): Erasmus student workplace mobility: a UK perspective.

-Kelly Wakefield (2013): Transnational Higher Education Networks for Learning and Teaching in Geography.
+Kelly Wakefield (2013): Transnational higher education networks for learning and teaching in geography.

-Lucia Paul (2013): Transylvanian saxons migration from Romania to Germany: The formation of a Return diaspora.
+Lucia Paul (2013): Transylvanian Saxons’ migration from Romania to Germany: the formation of a return diaspora.

-Ulrike Waellisch (2010): Geographies of creative production: The perspective of Visual Artists in Paris.
+Ulrike Waellisch (2010): Geographies of creative production: the perspective of visual artists in Paris.

-Jöns, H (2015) The University of Cambridge, academic expertise and the British empire, 1885-1962, Environment and Planning A: International Journal of Urban and Regional Research, 48(1), pp.94-114, ISSN: 1472-3409.
-DOI: 10.1177/0308518X15594802
+Jöns, H (2016) The University of Cambridge, academic expertise and the British empire, 1885-1962, Environment and Planning A: International Journal of Urban and Regional Research, 48(1), pp.94-114, ISSN: 1472-3409.
+DOI: 10.1177/0308518X15594802.

-Jöns, H (2015) Talent mobility and the shifting geographies of Latourian knowledge hubs, Population, Space and Place, 21(4), pp.372-389, DOI: 10.1002/psp.1878
+Jöns, H (2015) Talent mobility and the shifting geographies of Latourian knowledge hubs, Population, Space and Place, 21(4), pp.372-389, ISSN: 1544-8452.
+DOI: 10.1002/psp.1878.

-Jöns, H Mavroudi, E, Heffernan, M (2015) Mobilising the elective diaspora: US-German academic exchanges since 1945, Transactions of the Institute of British Geographers, 40(1), pp.113-127, DOI: 10.1111/tran.12062
+Jöns, H, Mavroudi, E, Heffernan, M (2015) Mobilising the elective diaspora: US-German academic exchanges since 1945, Transactions of the Institute of British Geographers, 40(1), pp.113-127, ISSN: 0020-2754.
+DOI: 10.1111/tran.12062.